 The Pawling Commons property is a 4.2± acre parcel on East Main Street in the Village of Pawling.
 The parcel and its surroundings are delineated on the attached Location Map (Figure 1).
 The property is designated as Tax Map Number 7056-05-101917 and is located in the B-1 zoning district.
 The project site is currently developed with two (2) commercial buildings, parking and landscaped areas.
 It is proposed to redevelop portions of the existing parking lot to provide more parking spaces and a new 3-story multi-family residential building.
+The existing commercial building on the western side of the site is proposed to be razed and reconstructed as a 4-story mixed-use building with a reduced building footprint.
 It is proposed to capture and treat the stormwater runoff associated with the proposed improvements.